AnshikaPandey27/AnshikaPandey27/README.md

 I am a Full Stack Developer from India.

 - :telescope:
- Hi, I’m Anshika Pandey currently in Pre-Final year at PSIT Kanpur pursuing Bachelor's in Technology in Computer science and Engineering.
+ Hi, I’m Anshika Pandey currently in Final year at PSIT Kanpur pursuing Bachelor's in Technology in Computer science and Engineering.

 - :seedling:  I’m driven by problem solving techniques and learning opportunities.